Axel-Project-web/moon-notes/README.md

 ## Moon notes
 ### Single Page Application (SPA) with registration system.
-The application consists of 4 main pages: home, login, singup and the notepad.
+The application consists of 3 main pages: login, sing-in and the notepad.
 ### Technologies used in the Frotend
  - [React](https://es.react.dev/)
  - [TypeScript](https://www.typescriptlang.org/)